Catnip-Govenment-Module/government-catnip/user_story.md

 ### Acceptance Criteria

-Given Government have population database
-When election committee send request
-Then I will send the voter’s right to vote

 Given a Election committee get the right to vote of the voter
 When election committee requests from the government
 Then election commission can give access to voter